Before we show how to mount LittleFS on Linux, let’s have a quick overview of its benefits and features.

 8. sudo losetup /dev/loop17 FSImage

-After this, we need to format out loop device to be sure that loop device really acts as our MCU embedded flash memory.
+After executing this command, we need to format out loop device to be sure that it really acts as our MCU embedded flash memory.
 You can do this with the following command:

 9. ./lfs --block_size=2048 --block_count=256 --block_cycles=100 --read_size=8 --prog_size=8 --cache_size=8 --lookahead_size=8 --format /dev/loop17